melaniebalaz/language/README.md

 ```
 The final statement of a function declaration must end with a `.`<br>
 Function parameters go in the brackets.
-They can be any of the primitives or a function declaration/call stored in a variable.
+They can be any of the at.balaz.lang.primitives or a function declaration/call stored in a variable.
 In order to use the declared function, it needs to be stored inside a variable.
 ```
 add = (a,b):